 Your new carrier will be able to help you determine your phone’s status (pop into an Xfinity store to have someone help you).
 However, you’ll have to contact your current carrier to unlock it.

-- Connect to your new network.
+- How to activate your phone.